adamhatton/quizle-drf-api/README.md

 **Serializer**

-The Like model has a serializer just returns the standard model fields when an instance is returned by the API.
+The Like model has a serializer that just returns the standard model fields when an instance is returned by the API.

 In addition, the serializer also contains a function for handling the scenario of multiple Likes being made for a user on the same quiz.